pdedgar1/PDEdgarTandT.github.io/README.md

 - "At Least 18 Photos of Fish," in [*Ekphrastic Review*](https://www.ekphrastic.net/the-ekphrastic-review/at-least-18-photos-of-fish-by-p-d-edgar)

 ## Conference Papers
-- ““Crisis” as a Catalyzing, Generative Program in Writing Classrooms” | Creative Writing Studies Conference, 2024
+- ““Crisis” as a Catalyzing, Generative Program in Writing Classrooms” - Creative Writing Studies Conference, 2024
-- “Docupoetics in 360: Experiments in Place-Memory as/in Virtual Reality” | Florida College English Association Conference, 2024-5
+- “Docupoetics in 360: Experiments in Place-Memory as/in Virtual Reality” - Florida College English Association Conference, 2024
-- “ChatGPoeT: Coaching AI & Poetic Forms” | Digitorium - University of Alabama Digital Humanities Conference, 2024
+- “ChatGPoeT: Coaching AI & Poetic Forms” - Digitorium -  Alabama Digital Humanities Conference, 2024
-- “‘The Only Character is an Old Woman, Fiercely Alive’: How Ms. Magazine’s Poetry Shaped What ‘Liberation’ Looked Like” | American Journalism Historians Association, Southeast Symposium, 2023
+- “‘The Only Character is an Old Woman, Fiercely Alive’: How Ms. Magazine’s Poetry Shaped What ‘Liberation’ Looked Like” - American Journalism Historians Association, Southeast Symposium, 2023

 ## Editorial Experience [+ Freelancing](freelance/index.md)
 - *College Composition and Communication* : Editorial Assistant